 David Notis, writer

-Okay, so I know a plant might seem like a lame Father’s Day gift, especially when it’s the humble pothos, but there is some context here!
+Okay, so I know a plant may seem like a lame Father’s Day gift, especially when it’s the humble pothos, but there is some context here!
 As I’ve started writing more about all things houseplant, I’ve learned that my dad actually is quite a plant expert, and it’s a side of him I hadn’t seen before.
-Apparently he was really into plants in college.
-One thing that doesn’t get much coverage is that houseplants were huge in the 1970s.
-It’s kind of wild, whenever I talk about plants with my dad and mention ones I’ve bought or am thinking about, he is on it.
+Apparently, he was really into plants in college; one thing that doesn’t get much coverage is that houseplants were huge in the 1970s.
+It’s kind of wild — whenever I talk about plants with my dad and mention ones I’ve bought or am thinking about buying, he is on it.
 He knows all the names.
 The proper names.
-I tell him about my snake plant and he’s like, “Oh, yeah, Sansevieria are great.”
-(That’s not the best example; there are much more obscure ones he knows by their Latin names, too, but I can’t remember which exactly … when I sent him a picture of my fiddle-leaf fig, he said, “That’s a great ficus.”)
+I tell him about my snake plant and he’s like, “Oh yeah, sansevieria are great.”
+(That’s not the best example; there are much more obscure ones he knows by their Latin names, too, but I can’t remember which exactly.
+When I sent him a picture of my fiddle-leaf fig, he said, “That’s a great ficus.”)
 Basically, all the plants that are big now were big in the ’70s, as far as I can tell.
-And it makes sense … tie-dye, beards, Birkenstocks, patterns and prints, Watergate … we’re definitely reaching back to the late ’60s and early ’70s right now.
+And it makes sense: tie-dye, beards, Birkenstocks, patterns and prints, Watergate.
+We’re definitely reaching back to the late ’60s and early ’70s right now.

-I digress.
-So, my dad and I have been talking about plants a lot, and I love hearing about his “plant dad” days before he was a dad dad.
+But I digress.
+So my dad and I have been talking about plants a lot, and I love hearing about his “plant dad” days before he was a dad dad.
 I’ve been encouraging him to get back in touch with his green thumb, but I think he’s a little overwhelmed because he’s not sure where to start.
 That’s where the pothos comes in.
 It’s one of the most resilient and easy plants, and it has a patently 1970s vibe, in my humble opinion.
 There’s a wall shelf by a window in the front of the house, and I think this would do great there and look nice once the vines start hanging down.
-I love Neon Pothos right now, but I think that’s a little too hypebeasty for him.
-I just bought myself a Marble Pothos, but that’s a little trendy for his taste.
-He’s a classic guy with some flair, so Golden Pothos felt like the one.
-And definitely in a traditional terra-cotta pot.
-I’m secretly hoping he gets really into plants again, and then next year I can buy him a copper Haws watering can.
+I love neon pothos right now, but I think that’s a little too hypebeasty for him.
+I just bought myself a marble pothos, but that’s a little trendy for his taste.
+He’s a classic guy with some flair, so golden pothos felt like the one.
+I’m secretly hoping he gets really into plants again and then next year I can buy him a copper Haws watering can.